m-lima/passifier/tasks.todo.md

 - [ ] Break down test into what it is actually asserting
-- [ ] Consider moving 'ops' to 'lib/store'
-  - [ ] Condier how to handle auto-delete empties
 - [ ] Implement "S3"
 - [ ] Create, delete, update make no sense without output
 - [ ] Read, print make no sense with "--save"